venetucci/personal-website/_pages/fibers.md

 </div>

 ## Magic Quilt (2023)
-<i>Michelle works on other quilting and textile projects, which you can view <a href="https://www.instagram.com/lowtechfibers/" target="_blank">here</a>.
-This is the Reflections Quilt pattern by Everyday Stitches.
+Michelle works on other quilting and textile projects, which you can view <a href="https://www.instagram.com/lowtechfibers/" target="_blank">here</a>.

+<i>This is the Reflections Quilt pattern by Everyday Stitches.
 Queen Size, 88”x88”.
 Piecing and quilting by Michelle using a Husqvarna Viking sewing machine.</i><br>

 <div class="row image-wrap">
   <div class="column-2">